Classes and Divisions:

 - Evening Awards Show – 5pm

-At check-in, competitors will receive a competitor’s packet, contest t-shirt and goodie bag from sponsors.
-Please bring your polygraph receipt and NGA membership card to check-in.
+At check-in, competitors will receive their contest t-shirt and goodie bag.
+Please bring your polygraph receipt and NGA membership card to check-in (in case we need to verify any additional information)

 Competitors will come on stage with everyone in their same weight class.
 The judges will ask the competitors to make a series of quarter turns: front, left side, rear and right side.
 Competitors should be in semi-flexed, relaxed poses at this time.
 The judges will then ask the competitors to perform a series of mandatory poses, which each competitor should complete to the best of his ability and to his full advantage (fully flexed).
 The judges may ask competitors to change order or to move forward or back in order to make comparisons.
 Competitors should follow the judges’ instructions.